nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 Handle things on the _Showstyle level_, like generating [_Baseline_](#baseline), _Segments_, _Parts, Pieces_ and _Timelines_ in a rundown.
 Documentation on the interface to be exposed by the Blueprint:
 [https://github.com/nrkno/sofie-core/blob/master/packages/blueprints-integration/src/api.ts#L117](https://github.com/nrkno/sofie-core/blob/master/packages/blueprints-integration/src/api.ts#L117)

+### `PartInstances` and `PieceInstances`

+In order to be able to facilitate ingesting changes from the NRCS while continuing to provide a stable and predictable playback of the Rundowns, Sofie internally uses a concept of ["instantiation"](https://en.wikipedia.org/wiki/Instance_(computer_science)) of key Rundown elements.
+Before playback of a Part can begin, the Part and it's Pieces are copied into an Instance of a Part: a `PartInstance`.
+This protects the contents of the _Next_ and _On Air_ part, preventing accidental changes that could surprise the producer/director.
+This also makes it possible to inspect the "as played" state of the Rundown, independently of the "as planned" state ingested from the NRCS.

+The blueprints can optionally allow some changes to the Parts and Pieces to be forwarded onto these `PartInstances`: [https://github.com/nrkno/sofie-core/blob/master/packages/blueprints-integration/src/api.ts#L190](https://github.com/nrkno/sofie-core/blob/master/packages/blueprints-integration/src/api.ts#L190)

 ## Timeline